farhi/matlab-sonyalpha/README.md

   contains the File, View, Settings and Shoot menus.

   The View menu allows to add Pointers and Marks on top of the current image.
 These can be used for e.g. alignment.
+You can equally add Pointers directly right-clicking on the image.

   The Settings menu allows to change the most important camera settings, including the zoom level (when available).